Academic Hiring Guidelines for the University Search Process

-Some form of search is almost always required.
-[Full searches, employing ads in national or regional newspapers and journals, are required for most positions.]
 Limited searches for some administrative and faculty positions may be restricted to the University campus or even to the unit in which the position resides.
-These exceptional searches might be justified by the qualifications sought, e.g., direct experience with the University of Illinois payroll system or tenured faculty at the UIC campus.
+These exceptional searches might be justified by the qualifications sought, e.g., direct experience with the University of Illinois system or tenured faculty at the UIC campus.

 Appointments That Do Not Require a Search

-- Visiting, Temporary and/or Hourly Faculty appointments which are limited t o a specific time o r term lasting not longer than three years
+- Visiting Faculty or Academic Hourly appointments which are limited to a specific time or term lasting not longer than three years

-- Appointments f or less than half-time, which cannot be increased t o 50% or greater time without a full search
+- Appointments for less than 50% time; appointment cannot be increased to 50% or greater time without a full search

 - Continuing and intermittent appointments for academic employees who were originally hired as the result of a search and whose break or breaks in service have not exceeded the length of the original or previous contract

-- Trainee and student appointments may be made without searches with the understanding that a department wishing to retain a trainee or student employee as an academic staff m ember must post this opening and conduct an open search in which the trainee or student employee competes with other comparably qualified candidates.
+- Trainee and student appointments may be made without an open and competitive search process with the understanding that a department wishing to retain a trainee or student employee must post the opening and conduct a fair and equitable review of other comparably qualified candidates in accordance with University Academic Hiring guidelines.
 Trainee and student appointments include the following categories:

 - Post-Doctoral Research Associates